-- Take your vemurafenib tablets as prescribed twice daily approximately every 12 hours.
-You may take your pills before or during your meal with a large glass of water or juice.
-If you have difficulty tolerating it, for example, if it causes a stomach ache, take it while you eat. - Tablets must be taken whole.
-Do not chew, split or crush the tablets. - If you forget a dose, you may take it as soon as you remember if there is more than 4 hours left before your next dose.
-Do not double your next dose.
-Try, however, to take your pills at the same time every day and in the same way (either with or without food).
+- Take your abemaciclib tablets as prescribed twice a day, at the same time every day.
+If you have difficulty tolerating them, for example if they cause a stomach ache, take them while you eat.
+You must take your tablets on a continuous basis. - Tablets must be taken whole.
+Do not chew, split or crush the tablets. - If you forget a dose of abemaciclib, do not take an extra dose.
+You should only take the next scheduled dose and then go back to your regular schedule.
+However, try to take your pills at the same time every day and in the same way (either with or without food).